 Benchmade is a knife company known for its high-quality designs and unique features of knives making it one of the most popular brands in the world.
 They have acquired the trust of customers due to the best services they have offered so far and continue to do so.
-While some people prefer heavy duty knives that can perfectly fit in their pockets, the Benchmade Infidels are best for that and how?
+While some people prefer heavy-duty knives that can perfectly fit in their pockets, the Benchmade Infidels are best for that how?
 Let’s find out in detail with this Benchmade Infidel Review.

 - The total length of Infidel is 8.91 inches with a blade hardness of 60-62HRC, D2 tool blade steel that is very sharp and strong.

 - The multi-colored handle (4.8-inch long and 0.59-inch thick) is very good at grip as well and makes it easier to hold the knife in both hands.

 - The handle possesses mirrored cutouts on both sides and a pocket clip is also attached to it.

 - Best for use by both, left and right-handed people.

 - A double-action automatic lock is its distinctive feature.